AMPnet/auditor-node/doc/scripting-api.md

 #### Converters

 Contains utility functions to convert values between JavaScript native objects and script models.
-Object name: `Converters`
+Static object name: `Converters`

 ###### Fields

-No fields are readable.
+There are no readable fields.

 ###### Methods